-SOUTHPORT, N.C., Dec.
-28, 2022 /PRNewswire/ — Millions of Americans will ring in the New Year with sparklers, firecrackers, trick noisemakers, and a variety of consumer fireworks.
-As New Year’s Eve rapidly approaches, Americans are stocking up on consumer fireworks to bid farewell to 2022 and welcome 2023.
+BETHESDA, Md., Dec.
+28, 2021 /PRNewswire/ — Millions of Americans will ring in the New Year with sparklers, firecrackers, trick noisemakers and a variety of consumer fireworks.
+With the recent surge in the Omicron COVID-19 variant, many families are planning to bring the New Year’s celebration home to their backyards.

-“Sparklers are a very popular item for families to use on New Year’s Eve.
-However, because sparklers burn at a temperature of approximately 1,800°F, care must be taken to use them properly, especially around children,” said Herb Chan, APSEF President.
-In a brief animated safety video featuring Professor Sparkz, the APSEF urges parents and children to Celebrate Safely this New Year’s Eve by explaining tips on how to use sparklers properly and safely. https://youtu.be/NYPAdwITFWU
+"Sparklers are a very popular item for families to use on New Year’s Eve.
+However, because sparklers burn at a temperature of approximately 1,800°F, care must be taken to use them properly, especially around children," said Ron Zoldan, APSEF President.
+In a brief animated safety video featuring Professor Sparkz, the APSEF urges parents and children to Celebrate Safely this New Year’s Eve by explaining tips on how to use sparklers properly and safely. https://www.youtube.com/watch?v=NYPAdwITFWU

 The APSEF encourages families to observe local laws and be especially mindful of restrictions on fireworks usage in areas affected by dry or drought conditions.
 Please be considerate of your neighbors as unexpected fireworks use can be traumatic for military veterans, families with young children, and pets.